alphauslabs/tmpdocs/docs/guides/aws-cost-mods.md

     If you must include these lineitems, you can only manipulate the `cost` part, not the `usage`.
 In this case, the `cost` variable refers to the final trueunblended cost.

 ## Modifying the usage
-For this example, will use a different rate of $0.005.
+In this example, will use a different rate of $0.005.
 Let's modify the description as well by enclosing it with an asterisk `*` so we will know later on what items where modified.

 ``` sh
 # Let's use a file as our input: